dagonyclark/Day-1/lesson1-part2.md

 ## Data Science Programming Environments

-(Provide a comparison of major programming environments, consult [Quora](https://www.quora.com/Between-R-MATLAB-and-Python-which-one-is-better-for-artificial-intelligence-data-science-and-research) and This excellent review [paper](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&ved=0ahUKEwior87c-p3bAhUHIsAKHcUiAIwQFggzMAE&url=http%3A%2F%2Fwww.jds-online.com%2Ffile_download%2F612%2F150%25E5%25AE%258C%25E6%2588%2590V.pdf&usg=AOvVaw3Kzd_dYVl66naduCjZr0HR) )
+**Provide a comparison of major programming environments**, consult [Quora](https://www.quora.com/Between-R-MATLAB-and-Python-which-one-is-better-for-artificial-intelligence-data-science-and-research) and This excellent review [paper](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&ved=0ahUKEwior87c-p3bAhUHIsAKHcUiAIwQFggzMAE&url=http%3A%2F%2Fwww.jds-online.com%2Ffile_download%2F612%2F150%25E5%25AE%258C%25E6%2588%2590V.pdf&usg=AOvVaw3Kzd_dYVl66naduCjZr0HR) )

 * Python is a general purpose language that is easy and intuitive whereas finding packages in R can take a lot time if you are not familiar with it.
 In short, if you have less time to code Python would be a better option.